Home

 It also includes templates for all racing distances from 1km races to the marathon.

-It's THE book I'd recommend to any runner and any running trainer.
+It's THE book I'd recommend to any runner and any running coach.

 Good luck and I hope you and your runner(s) will be able to break a few records in the upcoming year!